-Porsche Racing Driver and ITV4 presenter Rebecca Jackson is determined to compete in the prestigious ‘Le Mans 24 hour’ endurance race, respected as one of the toughest races that exists.
-Rebecca has had her eye on racing at Le Mans since an early age and this was fortified after spectating at the event as a guest of Michelin.
+British Racing Driver and TV Presenter Rebecca Jackson was determined to compete at the prestigious ‘Le Mans 24 hour’ endurance race, respected as one of the toughest races that exists.
+Rebecca had her eye on racing at Le Mans since an early age and this was fortified after spectating at the event as a guest of Michelin.

-Rebecca's ‘Project Le Mans’ is attracting a volley of interest from the international press and will certainly be very well documented now and over the last three and a half years through, press, TV and social media.
+Rebecca's ‘Project Le Mans’ has attracted a volley of interest from the international press and has been very well documented now and over the last three and a half years through, press, TV and social media.
 Her most popular title documenting the journey is The Telegraph.
 This is important as in addition to her objectives of competing at the Le Mans 24 hour endurance race she also has peripheral endeavours.

-Rebecca is determined to compete at Le Mans and last year she proved successful in that mission.
-She has used this project to act as an inspiration to women in what ever their aspirations in life are.
-Rebecca truly believes that with the right level of diligence committment, belief, and of course a little luck, anyone can achieve their ambitions.
+Rebecca was determined to compete at Le Mans and last year she proved successful in that mission.
+She has used this project to act as an inspiration to young people, men and women in what ever their aspirations in life are.
+Rebecca truly believes that with the right level of diligence commitment, belief, and of course a little luck, anyone can achieve their ambitions.
 After all, she was a Michelin Inspirational Woman 2012, 2013 and 2014.
 Watch the 'Project Le Mans - a success' video here.

 Introducing Redex Diesel Advanced Fuel System Clean Up 5 in 1 and Diesel System Cleaner!
 Redex has invited me to trial its fuel additives and diesel clean up product for my trusty old Land Rover Defender.
 It was hard to pick a car to use the product on, however I figured the ultimate test would be on improving the sluggishness of a 300 Tdi engine and so it was worth a go!
 I doubt very much that my Defender has ever had its injectors cleaned, maybe replaced but almost certainly not cleaned.
 Nor